 Trees Reflecting in Pond,

 archival pigment print

 HAROLD ROSS' (Lancaster, PA) photographic process reinforces the notion that discarded objects can have an exquisite quality.
-Artists and writers have often addressed the adverse effects of time but Ross is convinced that beauty isn’t necessarily diminished when something is 'past its prime' and that only the patina of time can create certain aspects of beauty.
+He is convinced that beauty isn’t necessarily diminished when something is 'past its prime' and that only the patina of time can create certain aspects of beauty.
 Ross discovers their inherent shape, texture, and dimension qualities by looking at his subjects with an unwavering eye, and meticulously casting light on them.
 He uses light as a sculptural tool and in doing so hopes to reveal things that we don’t see under ordinary conditions.
 Harold has practiced the specialized photographic technique of light painting for over 25 years.
 Light painting requires working in a completely dark studio, where one opens the camera for an extended period of time and “paints” the light onto the subject.
 He refers to his process as Sculpting with Light.

 Harold Ross, Burnt Offering #1, archival pigment print, 22"x26", Ed.
 1/20